Top of page

 • Holistic needs assessment (HNA), a questionnaire to help you and your medical team work together to identify and address any practical, financial, physical, emotional and social needs you might have.

 • Treatment summary, which your medical team completes.
-This outlines your diagnosis and treatment, as well as its possible side effects and late effects.
-It should also tell you what symptoms you should look out for and who to contact if you notice them, including an out-of-hours number.
+This outlines your lymphoma diagnosis and treatment, as well as its possible side effects and late effects you might get.
+It should also tell you what symptoms to look out for and who to contact if you notice them, including an out-of-hours number to call if you need to.
 The summary should outline your follow-up plan and any lifestyle recommendations, for example about diet and exercise.

-• Cancer care review, which is a discussion that you have with your GP or a GP surgery practice nurse.
-It’s an opportunity to check in about any medical needs you might have and to talk about any points raised in your holistic needs assessment.
+• Cancer care review, which is a conversation that you have with your GP or a GP surgery practice nurse.
+It’s an opportunity to talk about any medical needs you might have.
+You can discuss any points raised in your HNA.
 You could also find out about any financial support available to you, including prescription charge exemptions.

-• Health and wellbeing events, which aim to help people affected by cancer and their families live well.
-An example of a health and wellbeing event is our Live your Life programme.
+• Health and wellbeing events, (such as our Live your Life programme), to help people affected by cancer and their families live well.

 You can read more about personalised care on the NHS website.
 You might also be interested in our podcast about enhanced supportive care, an approach that aims to help address the physical and psychological effects of living with lymphoma.